 In short, it is safe to say that almost anything will work with Google AdWords.
 As long as you strategize and do your research.

-However, you shouldn’t not view as your infinite source of sales or your only way to advertise your company.
-Some products/services will reach their limit quite fast, while other can even create multi-million dollar companies based on AdWords.
+However, you shouldn’t view it as your infinite source of sales or your only way to advertise your company.
+Some products/services will reach their limit quite fast, while others can even create multi-million dollar companies based on AdWords.